 3. Methow Valley, Washington: An epic trail system in the North Cascades

 The enchanting little Western town of Winthrop is four-and-a-half hours northeast of Seattle and a wonderful winter getaway in its own right.
-It’s also the gateway to what many know simply as “The Methow” (pronounced Met-how)—a stunning, 60-mile-long glacial valley in the Okanogan National Forest, and the nation’s largest Nordic ski area.
+It’s also the gateway to what many know simply as “The Methow” (pronounced Meh-towl)—a stunning, 60-mile-long glacial valley in the Okanogan National Forest.
+It’s home to the nation’s largest Nordic ski area and a lineage of XC Olympic athletes to reinforce the point.
 Distinct systems can be found in Winthrop, Sun Mountain Lodge, Mazama and the Rendezvous trails—all within a short drive—featuring lake, mountain and meadow terrain for every skill level.
 A $5/day snowshoe pass or any already purchased ski pass is required to access the 120 miles of trails expertly maintained by the non-profit Methow Trails.

 Tip: Stay in one of the region’s quirky lodging options, like a renovated retro motel or the unique “Rolling Huts.”